anthonyabhilashp/AiTeam/.github/instructions/Instructions.instructions.md

 Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.
 Dont create files left and right, code files are exceptional.
 Especially the test and md files.
-Always create tests file in /tests/ folder.
-And documents in /docs/ folder.

 also dont hardcode api keys or providers or model names anywhere in code. they should come from settings page.